techidaily/site-video-screen-grab/source/_posts/updated-2024-approved-ultimate-racing-game-anthology-the-top-five.md

 This article will present our top picks of the best sim racing games you can play right now.
 Most of these games are modern because this genre is continuously improving.
 But, we won't be skipping those classic titles that are still popular among gamers and as good as modern ones.
 Our primary focus here will be to cover those games that are easy to find and play on the majority of the hardware.
 So without wasting any time, let's get to our main topic.

-## THE BEST SIM RACING GAMES

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0dOfcihxjiw?si=_fkp1S1Uw0N1dp6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/w7c5EHp-GDw?si=UTw7lZR0wTmRjp8W" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## THE BEST SIM RACING GAMES

 ### 1.Dirt Rally 2.0